VO2 Max vs Lactate Threshold: What Actually Drives Hybrid Performance?

 Creatine supplementation is most directly relevant to the phosphagen system — the pathway that powers maximal efforts under ten seconds — and its benefits for VO2 max or lactate threshold directly are not strongly supported by the evidence.
 It does not raise aerobic capacity or shift the lactate threshold independently of training.
 Any athlete expecting creatine to improve their threshold pace or VO2 max score should adjust their expectations accordingly.

 Where creatine is relevant in the VO2 max and threshold context is indirect but meaningful.
-High-intensity aerobic intervals — the training that most effectively develops VO2 max — also involve substantial phosphocreatine demand during effort peaks and transitions.
+High-intensity aerobic intervals — the training that most effectively develops VO2 max — involve substantial phosphocreatine demand during effort peaks and transitions.
 Elevated muscle creatine stores from supplementation may support the quality of these efforts by improving phosphocreatine availability and resynthesis during recovery intervals, potentially allowing athletes to maintain power output across the later repetitions of a demanding interval session.

 For athletes managing the fatigue burden of concurrent strength and endurance training, the evidence on creatine's role in recovery capacity is relevant to the broader question of how frequently high-quality threshold and VO2 max sessions can be sustained across a training week.
-Athletes whose training frequency is limited by recovery rather than time may find this evidence worth reviewing.

 What is the difference between VO2 max and lactate threshold?